 </nav>

-As a website operation expert, I suggest forming the habit of using{%- 标签 -%}The habit of keeping things neat, especially when block-level logical tags are written on separate lines.This not only effectively controls the redundancy of HTML output and improves the tiny efficiency of page loading, but more importantly, it makes your code look more professional and tidy, laying a good foundation for future maintenance and collaboration.
+As a website operation expert, I suggest developing the AnQiCMS template by cultivating the habit of using{%- 标签 -%}It is a good habit, especially when block-level logic tags are written on separate lines.This not only effectively controls the redundancy of HTML output, improves the tiny efficiency of page loading, but more importantly, it makes your code look more professional and tidy, laying a good foundation for future maintenance and collaboration.

-1. Q: Does this blank line optimization have a significant impact on the website's SEO?
-A:For single or a few blank lines, their direct impact on SEO is negligible.The search engine mainly focuses on the content quality, structure, and loading speed of the page.However, if a large number of logic tags in the template are not optimized with blank lines, it may lead to a significant increase in the size of the final HTML file, which may indirectly affect the page loading speed and slightly reduce the user experience and the efficiency of the crawler.Search engines usually prefer pages with clear structure and compact code, so optimization is still a good practice.
+1. Q: Does this blank line optimization have a significant impact on website SEO?
+A:The direct impact on SEO of a single or a few blank lines is negligible.Search engines mainly focus on the content quality, structure, and loading speed of web pages.However, if a large number of logical tags in the template are not optimized with blank lines, it may lead to a significant increase in the size of the final HTML file, which may indirectly affect the page loading speed, thereby slightly reducing user experience and the efficiency of web crawlers.Search engines tend to favor pages with clear structure and compact code, so optimization is still a good practice.